This is mostly Merlot, with a dash of spicy oak, and it's drinking well now. £12.50 a bottle.

 2015 was a terrific vintage, we think, especially for the Merlot-driven wines of Bordeaux’s Right Bank.
-This is a smooth, quite punchy Bordeaux that’s easy to drink that can be aged a few years, or drink it with pleasure now.
+This is a reasonably punchy Bordeaux that can be aged a few years, or drink it quite happily now.
+Try also in magnum.

 The back label: ‘This is a classic Bordeaux blend of 75% Merlot and 25% Cabernet Sauvignon.
 Medium bodied and partially aged in oak, it’s easy, fruity and supple enough to drink quite young.
 A French bistro sort of wine.'
 13.5% alc.

 See our nifty 'best to drink' graphic on the back label, a few pics from the vineyard below, or our 'Restaurant listings' which show you're in good company.